All Episodes

 And hey, what do I think about it?

-And the first thing to think is I'm not going to trust anybody who ignores the benefits of all prescription drugs.
+And the first thing to think is, I'm not going to trust anybody who ignores the benefits of all prescription drugs.

-Like it's because you it proves a bias.
+Like it's because it proves a bias.

-And an example I use, and this is not personal, but uh, you know, just think somebody whose mother-in-law um, you know, just supports their family and like gives them a million dollars and buys them a house, and but you don't know this, all you ever hear is complaints about the mother-in-law, but they never say about the benefits of the mother-in-law.
+And an example I use, and this is not personal, but I just think somebody whose mother-in-law just supports their family and like gives them a million dollars and buys them a house.

 So to put it at a high level, you want to look for people who are even-handed when it comes to products and technologies, carefully weighing positives and negatives, benefits and side effects.

-And you can see that with the fossil fuel issue, a huge proportion of the so-called experts ignore benefits, and at minimum, they are sloppy about the side effects.
+And you can see that with the fossil fuel issue, a huge proportion of the so-called experts ignore benefits.

 And this is where the climate change equivocation comes in, is they're using this very broad term because they want you to, they want to put over this idea of climate apocalypse, but the science doesn't justify it.